-Arrival transfer from airport to hotel on Day 1 (for guests arriving on preferred flights, which includes any flight arriving on day 1); one night’s hotel accommodation in Ushuaia on Day 1 (with breakfast on Day 2); Ushuaia city tour on Day 2 (lunch not included); luggage transfer from your hotel in Ushuaia to ship on Day 2; transfer from pier to downtown Ushuaia or to airport on Day 12; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; free access to the onboard doctor for consultations relating to sea-sickness (a standard fee of US $60.00, reclaimable through your travel insurance provider, applies for medical consultations not related to seasickness); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees.
+Arrival transfer from airport to hotel on Day 1 (for guests arriving on preferred flights, which includes any flight arriving on day 1); one night’s hotel accommodation in Ushuaia on Day 1 (with breakfast on Day 2); Ushuaia half-day city tour on Day 2 prior to embarkation (lunch not included); luggage transfer from your hotel in Ushuaia to ship on Day 2; transfer from pier to downtown Ushuaia or to airport on final day; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees; gratuities for ship crew.

-International or domestic flights to or within South America, unless specified; transfers not mentioned in the itinerary; airport arrival or departure taxes; passport, visa, reciprocity and vaccination charges; travel insurance, emergency evacuation charges or personal insurance (required); hotels and meals not included in itinerary; optional excursions not included in the itinerary; optional activity surcharges; all items of a personal nature including but not limited to: alcoholic beverages and soft drinks (outside of dinner service), laundry services, personal clothing, medical expenses, gratuities, Wi-Fi, email or phone charges; automatic $15/day crew gratuity added to shipboard account (may be removed or changed as desired upon settling the account (gratuity included for suites).
+International or domestic flights to or within South America, unless specified; transfers not mentioned in the itinerary; airport arrival or departure taxes; passport, visa, reciprocity and vaccination charges; travel insurance, emergency evacuation charges or personal insurance (required); hotels and meals not included in itinerary; optional excursions not included in the itinerary; optional activity surcharges; all items of a personal nature including but not limited to: alcoholic beverages and soft drinks (outside of dinner service), laundry services, personal clothing, medical expenses, gratuities, WiFi, email or phone charges.

 Payment & Cancellation